dancher00/ros2_gazebo_joint_torsional_spring_plugin/README.md

 If the spring doesn't work:

-1. Ensure the joint's `effort` limit is greater than zero
+1. Ensure the joint's `effort` and `velocity` limit is greater than zero
 2. Try increasing the `kx` value for a stronger spring
 3. Check that the plugin loads successfully (see Gazebo logs)
 4. Verify the joint name is correct